celo-org/docs/blog/03-05-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2.md

 ![Add more read functions tests](./images/build_test_file_part2.png)

 These tests are simple but important.
 They are testing the read functions of our contract.
-We are testing that the contract return the correct threshold, the correct ownerCount, the correct nonce, and that the contract return the correct value when calling the `isOwner` function for the original owners addresses and for non owners addresses.
+We are testing that the contract returns the correct threshold, the correct ownerCount, the correct nonce, and that the contract returns the correct value when calling the `isOwner` function for the original owners' addresses and for non-owners' addresses.

 We can now run the tests again using the following command: